Finding the Best DNA Testing Kits By Ethnicity

 So, if you are interested in your family history which contains lots of European ancestry, you should choose a company which specializes in that region.
 The DNA results you receive from a company that does not specialize in your family’s region will create vague or generalized results.

-To determine the best testing company for every ethnicity, we looked at several different factors.
+To determine the best DNA test for every ethnicity, we looked at several different factors.
 First, we looked at what regions each company offers its genetic testing services in.
 Then, we looked at the number of single-nucleotide polymorphisms (SNPs) measured by each company and whether or not they test autosomal DNA, Y-chromosome DNA, X-chromosome DNA, and mitochondrial DNA (mtDNA).
-Lastly, we looked at user reviews for each company to rule out companies which have not provided accurate ethnicity estimates to certain populations.

 Here’s what we found for several major ethnicities!